Vietnam.vn - Nền tảng quảng bá Việt Nam

 The South Asian nation wants to minimize the impact of US President Donald Trump's global retaliatory tariffs that take effect on April 2, a threat that has disrupted markets and worried policymakers, including Western allies.

-In an internal analysis, New Delhi estimated that the reciprocal tariffs would affect 87% of its total exports to the US, worth $66 billion.
-Under the deal, India will reduce tariffs on 55% of US imports currently subject to tariffs ranging from 5% to 30%.
+In an internal analysis, according to government sources, New Delhi estimates that the reciprocal tariffs will affect 87% of its total exports to the US, worth $66 billion.
+Under the agreement, India will reduce tariffs on 55% of US imports currently subject to tariffs ranging from 5% to 30%.

 In this category of goods, India is willing to “significantly” reduce tariffs or even completely eliminate some duties on imports worth more than $23 billion from Washington.